zorkzorkus/ZorkLib/README.md

 * Because of the direct usage of WinAPI and DirectX, this library only works on Windows.
 Ports to other platforms is unlikely.
 * Code is unfinished and often a mess ;)
 * Much functionality is still missing.
-* Some things may be desiged poorly and will be altered when this is a problem.
+* Some things may be designed poorly and will be altered when it becomes a problem.

 #### Example